thoughtspot/thoughtspot.github.io/pages/admin/loading/change_primary_key.md

 ---
-title: [elephant]
+title: [Change the primary key for a table]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Change the primary key for a table

 Use this procedure to change the primary key for a table.
 But use it with caution, particularly if you are changing to a primary key for which values are not unique.

 You should always take a snapshot of your database before making any schema changes.
 This will allow you to revert back to the prior state if you make an error, or something doesn't work as you expected after the schema change.